zalmoxisus/redux-devtools-extension/docs/Troubleshooting.md

 That is happening due to serialization of some huge objects included in the state or action.
 The solution is to [sanitize them](/docs/API/Arguments.md#actionsanitizer--statesanitizer).

-You can do that by including/omitting data containing specific values, having specific types...
-In the example below we're omitting parts of action and state objects with the key `data` (in case of action only when was dispatched action `FILE_DOWNLOAD_SUCCESS`):
+You can do that by including/omitting data containing specific values or having specific types.
+In the example below we're omitting parts of action and state objects specifically for the `FILE_DOWNLOAD_SUCCESS` action when it has a `data` key, as well as for any state that has the `data` key.

 ```js
 const actionSanitizer = (action) => (